Fay Davis

 Fay Davis (December 15, 1872 – March 1, 1945) was an American stage actress from Boston, Massachusetts, who was a star of many Shakespearean plays.

 Early life

 Fay Davis was born December 15, 1872, in Boston, Massachusetts.
 She attended the Winthrop School in Boston and a school of oratory.
 Davis studied under the monologist Leland Powers.
 Davis became popular as a reciter in Boston and other places in New England.
 She also acted as an amateur in her hometown.

 Career

-Davis came to England in 1895 to join the company of Sir Charles Wyndham.
+Davis came to England in 1895 to join the company of Charles Wyndham.
 She quickly achieved success as Zoe Nuggetson in A Squire of Dames.
 In 1896 she went to the St. James's Theatre where she remained five years.
 At this time she played her first roles in productions of the works of Shakespeare.